 An opportunity in Northeastern Nevada drew Jamie to work for the prestigious Ruby Mountain Helicopter Skiing where he guided for 9 years, eventually becoming Lead Guide and overseeing daily operations.
 Jamie has completed his AIARE Level III certificate, is an AIARE Instructor, and is an ASHI certified Wilderness First Responder.
 He is a sponsored athlete for Dynafit and The North Face.
 When not guiding, Jamie travels the Earth’s mountainous regions, logging first descents from the Norwegian Arctic, to the Peruvian Andes, to the Himalaya.
 Ultimately, Jamie loves the sense of adventure, whether he finds it on a distant mountain or in his own backyard.

-Owner/Operater of Precision Grooming, Gregg will be your driver up canyon to the yurts in his Bombardier Snow cat, with room for up to a dozen folks in comfort and style.
-Gregg is an avid nordic skier and is the trail groomer at the Jug Mountain Ranch Nordic Trails.
+Owner/Operator of Precision Grooming, Gregg is an avid Nordic skier.
 He was very involved with bringing the World Masters to McCall several winters ago.
 Gregg operates Precision Bike Repair in McCall in the summer months.
-In his spare time Gregg collects used cooking oil from local resturaunts and turns it into biodiesel in his home processing plant.

 Fred began skiing on the icy mountains of Vermont.
 After racing for Middlebury College on the Eastern Collegiate Circuit he followed fellow guide Jaime out west and landed in McCall, ID.
 Fred’s winter travels brought him to Snowbird, UT where he began his professional snow career as a ski patrolman.
 When the opportunity arose to work at Ruby Mountain Heli-Ski, there was no looking back.
 He now resides full time in McCall with his wife Melissa, and son Frederick.